DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

             g_CubeAttribsCB.UVs[primitive.z].xy * barycentrics.z;
 ```

-Same for the triangle normal, but we need to apply transformation to get the normal in world space.
+Similarly, we get the triangle normal.
+Note though that we need to apply the object-to-world transformation
+that is given by `ObjectToWorld3x4()` intrinsic function:

 ```hlsl
 float3 normal = g_CubeAttribsCB.Normals[primitive.x].xyz * barycentrics.x +